roman-milk/roman-milk.github.io/mike-trains-a-slut.md

+===

- ****** Mike Trains a Slut ****** byColdfinger© Deciding that this was not nearly as horrible as she had expected, Beth inhaled the head of the twitching cock once more, alternately sucking at it and swirling her tongue around and around.
+Deciding that this was not nearly as horrible as she had expected, Beth inhaled the head of the twitching cock once more, alternately sucking at it and swirling her tongue around and around.
 All the while her hand steadily jacked up and down the shaft, using the other hand to roll his balls gently back and forth like marbles, massaging them lightly.

  Mike's breath was becoming ragged now, the hot boiling sensation growing stronger as Beth's hand and mouth worked faster along his raging cock.
 Thrusting his hips forward, he began to feed more and more of his cock into her mouth, moving back and forth.
 Beth responded, her lips sliding further down his shaft, feeling it starting to twitch more and more vigorously.